MAIF/shapash/docs/tutorials/tuto-plot01-local_plot-and-to_pandas.rst

-NB: The to_pandas method returns Nan for lines that do not meet your conditions
+NB: The to_pandas method returns NaN for lines that do not meet your conditions